book-openKey Concepts

 Examples:

-• Workflow Tool → execute a Workflow.
+• Workflow Tool → Execute a Workflow.

-• HTTP Tool → connect to APIs.
+• HTTP Tool → Connect to external APIs.

 Best practice: Only add Tools your Agent will actually use.